dropbox/stone/docs/lang_ref.rst

 Documentation is accessible to generators.
 Code generators will inject documentation into the language objects that represent routes, structs, and unions.
-Generators for API documentation will find documentation strings especially useful.
+Backends for API documentation will find documentation strings especially useful.

 .. _doc-refs: